LVMark: Robust Watermark for Latent Video Diffusion Models: Experiments

-\textbf{Robustness for Video Distortions.} A key priority in digital watermarking is robustness against distortions.
-In this section, we evaluate our method's robustness to distortions in videos.
-Table~\ref{tab:robustness} shows the bit accuracies of our method and baselines against various distortions.
-Leveraging spatio-temporal information in the 3D wavelet domain, our watermark decoder achieves high bit accuracy across all evaluated attacks.
-Notably, it demonstrates exceptional robustness against compressions such as H.264, by extracting messages from low-frequency components.
-We note that since all methods except video watermarking methods~\cite{masoumi2013blind, zhang2023novel} are applied independently per frame, it is naturally robust against frame swap.
+\textbf{Image and Video Distortions.} A key priority in digital watermarking is robustness against distortions.
+In this section, we evaluate the robustness to distortions in videos and their individual frames.
+Table~\ref{tab:robustness} shows the bit accuracy of our method against various distortions, compared to other methods.
+We note that since all methods, except Blind~\cite{masoumi2013blind} and REVMark~\cite{zhang2023novel}, are applied independently per frame, it is naturally robust against frame swap.
+By combining spatio-temporal information from the 3D wavelet domain and the RGB domain, our watermark decoder achieves high bit accuracy across all evaluated attacks.
+It is particularly effective against temporal manipulations such as frame swapping and frame dropping.
+Additionally, our method shows exceptional robustness against compressions such as JPEG and H.264.
+Compression methods tend to remove high-frequency components, which leads to in the loss of embedded information.
+In contrast, our method leverages low-frequency components along with RGB video features, making it inherently more robust to the compression.
+Furthermore, as shown in Figure~\ref{fig:robustness_32}, our method consistently outperforms other methods on both Open-Sora and DynamiCrafter, particularly under stronger and more challenging attack conditions.

-\textbf{Robustness for Model Distortions.} To mitigate the risk of unauthorized model usage, we assess the robustness of our method against model distortions.
-Since strong Gaussian noise or layer pruning degrades video quality, unauthorized users are unlikely to apply significant distortions.
-Maintaining high bit accuracy despite quality degradation demonstrates the robustness of the watermark decoder.
-Therefore, we evaluate bit accuracy under compromised video quality.
-Additionally, we evaluate bit accuracy when an unauthorized user retrains the model using a specific watermark key.
-The right side of Table~\ref{tab:robustness} reports bit accuracy and PSNR under model attacks.
-Our method ensures the presence of messages even when the diffusion model is distorted.
-Model distortion alters parameters, causing variations in the generated video details.
-By extracting watermarks from both the wavelet and RGB domains, and training with varying watermark keys and distortion layers, our decoder becomes resilient to input variations, ensuring robustness against model distortion.